-Take a guided walk around the reserve looking at the management of different habitats including reedbeds, dykes and grazing marshes.
+Take an interactive sensory guided walk around the reserve looking at the management of different habitats including reedbeds, dykes and grazing marshes.
+Children create habitat cards and draw a sound map to make a lasting reminder of their walk.
 The talk can cover the role of NWT as a conservation body and its site designations.